OWASP/DevSecOpsGuideline/current-version/2-Process/2-2-Develop/2-2-1-Pre-commit/2-2-1-1-Pre-commit.md

 1. Secrets Management
 2. Linting Code

 **Pre-commit** is a git feature that can be leveraged as part of the **shift-left security** approach where the developers are empowered to view the issues in the source code earlier in the SDLC process.
-When the developer runs a git-commit command to commit the code into their local repository, **pre-commit hook** check can be executed to look for code quality issues, hard-coded secrets, insecure code, vulnerable dependencies/opensource libraries, etc..
+When the developer runs a git-commit command to commit the code into their local repository, **pre-commit hook** check can be integrated with a security scanning tool executed to look for code quality issues, hard-coded secrets, insecure code, vulnerable dependencies/opensource libraries, etc..

 It is to be noted that pre-commit hooks are at the developer's local repository level and not the remote repository commonly used by all the developers working on the same project/application.
 In such cases when it's required to prevent security issues before they are submitted to a remote/central (Git) repository **pre-push hook** or **git-push** checks can be configured.
 Refer: https://git-scm.com/docs/git-push